frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/deployingAppServer.rst

 ..
 NOTE::

    The Frank!Framework Docker image expects libraries like database drivers in directory ``/opt/frank/drivers``.
+The system administrator must mount their own drivers on this path, which in turn will 'overwrite' the provided drivers.

 ..
 NOTE::